openvmp/partcad/README.md

 It is now being maintained separately as a generic tool.

-The motivation behind this framework is to build a packaging and dependency tracking layer on top of [CadQuery] and traditional CAD tools to enable version control and other features required for effective collaboration.
+The motivation behind this framework is to build a packaging and dependency tracking layer on top of both [CadQuery]/[build123d] and traditional CAD tools to enable version control and other features required for effective collaboration.

-This framework currently uses [CadQuery] and, thus, [OpenCASCADE] under the hood.
+This framework currently uses [build123d] and, thus, [OpenCASCADE] under the hood.
 However this may change in the future, if the python C bindings for [OpenCASCADE] remain a blocker for unlocking multithreaded performance.